huseyincavusbi/AntiSycophant/README.md

 # 🤖 AntiSycophant 🤖

-This project demonstrates a system that improves AI truthfulness and reduces "yes-man" behavior.
+This project demonstrates a system that improves AI truthfulness and reduces sycophantic responses.
 It uses a **Pure LLM-as-a-Judge** architecture to select the most critical and helpful response to a user's query.

 ![AntiSycophant UI](example.png)